 Here is an overview of what your child will be learning this half term in the different subject areas.
 The Learning Challenge focus usually encompasses several curriculum areas.
 If you have any questions about the learning this half term, please contact us as we are more than happy to discuss any queries with you.

-Miss Brayshay, Mrs Grime and Mr Chapman
+Miss Brayshay, Mrs Pugh and Mr Chapman

 Learning Challenge: ‘What is the Earth’s deadliest hazard?’

 This half term our learning challenge is based around geography with the overarching question ‘What is the Earth’s deadliest hazard?’
 We will start this topic by introducing children to the types of natural disasters that happen on Earth and ask them to discuss in groups which they think is the most and least destructive.
-This will be revisited at the end of the topic, where we will discuss whether they still have the same opinion following six weeks of learning.
+This will be revisited at the end of the topic, where we will discuss whether they still have the same opinion following the block of learning.
 During this topic children will be using atlases alongside digital mapping to locate important features on a world map such as the Equator and the Tropics.
 Children will also be using a key to show the locations of different types of natural disasters on a world map.
 We will then move on to finding out if there is any relationship between the locations of earthquakes and volcanoes and answer the question ‘Where am I safest?’
 Following this we will move more scientifically looking at why the natural disasters happen; at this time the children will use apparatus to show the causes and effects of Earthquakes.
 Other parts of the topic will include a focus into natural disasters in North America and experiencing an Earthquake drill.

 Reading lessons will be happening twice a week to target comprehension skills both through written answers to questions and verbal reasoning.
 Guided reading will be focusing on the text ‘Holes’ by Louis Sachar (which all children in Year 6 will be reading) and the children will be looking to make links between this text and other texts they have read by different authors and the same author during the year.
 Our writing this half-term will be focused around the text.
 Other units of writing include discursive texts where the children will be creating balanced arguments and there will also be writing linked to the science topic of evolution.
 Grammar will be taught both in writing lessons and as a discreet separate lesson, ongoing throughout the week, alongside spellings which will be done on a weekly basis and will come home to be practised.